Monarch House in Summit Village (719) 255-4042

 The Chancellor’s Leadership Class is the premiere undergraduate leadership development and merit-based scholarship program at UCCS.
-The program incorporates professional training, leadership studies, applied leadership experience, community involvement, personal and professional development, and mentoring.
+The program incorporates professional training, leadership studies, applied leadership experiences, community involvement, personal development, and individual mentoring.
 Visit the CLC website for an application and more information: https://www.uccs.edu/~clc/

 The Excel Centers are designed to help students achieve academic success during their collegiate careers.
 Five different Centers provide services to the academic curriculum across the campus.
 Refer to the website above for hours of operation or contact each of the following Centers directly.